Vitamin D- how to REALLY raise it!

 True, a lot of people find benefit when they first start supplementing vitamin D, or any other isolated nutrient.
 It doesn’t always take long to correct a deficiency this way, but the problem is that even more imbalances are created this way.
 Don’t believe me?
 Check out my post on nutrient interactions!
 Isolated, synthetic vitamin D makes us absorb calcium in all the wrong places, it is hard on our liver and kidneys, it destroys vitamin A stores, as well as potassium and magnesium.
 Nearly everyone that I come across that has used D in the past has extremely low potassium and magnesium on their HTMA tests.

 Too much isolated D can lead to adrenal fatigue, thyroid disorders, renal failure, insomnia, kidney stones, and even hospitalization.
 Yes, hospitalization!
-I know of about a dozen people that started isolated D (per their doctor’s advice) and ended up in the hospital because of life-threateningly low potassium.
+I know of more than a dozen people that started isolated D (per their doctor’s advice) and ended up in the hospital because of life-threateningly low potassium, high blood pressure, or other side effects.

-***For pregnant mamas: I have recently learned that too much supplemental vitamin D can cause calcification of the placenta- this is so dangerous!
+***For pregnant mamas: I have also learned that too much supplemental vitamin D can cause calcification of the placenta- this is so dangerous!
+A midwife was realizing this trend with many of her clients after this recommendation became mainstream.
 If you are pregnant and you’ve been told to supplement isolated D, please stop.
 Read below on how to really raise vitamin D.***

 Using synthetic, isolated nutrients should be looked at like drugs.
 They are not the way that the body is supposed to get nutrients, so usage of them should be careful and thoroughly researched.